segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 94 December 1, 2018

+**Today's Progress**: I transferred the entirety of my old weebly blog over to my WordPress sewing site by copy and pasting, since Weebly does not have an export feature.
+That took quite a while.

 ### Day 93 November 30, 2018

 **Today's Progress**: Today I styled the blog portion of my sewing site to match the rest of it.